 In-person interaction with a trained pharmacist is essential, because even if a patient can find an online supplier they trust, some will miss out on the advice and recommendations they can get from one-on-one virtual consultations with a certified medical practitioner.

 Pharmaceutical and medical service providers will do better if they combine their data, patient metrics, and the best of technology to optimize patient care and improve medical practice.
 That means building a network that includes mobile apps, live video feed, live chat, remote monitoring sensors and patients’ electronic records – the more comprehensive, the greater the opportunities.

 With technology affecting consumer behaviours and processes across all industries, digital technology is giving patients more active roles in their own care and making processes more efficient for providers.
 However, the real test of online health services will be how strongly they can bridge the gap between patients and medical practitioners, connecting them with a higher quality of diagnoses and consultations more efficiently than before.
 Telehealth technologies will play a major role in closing that gap, as well those between pharmaceutical companies and doctors – bringing these technologies together into one-stop platforms for patients’ holistic health needs.
 It’s worth remembering the main goal of digital healthcare: not simply making treatment faster, cheaper, or more efficient, but bringing more people back to good health than ever before.
 That recognition will guide online healthcare providers to the right combination of technology, talent, and time for their patients.

 Want more insights?
-Watch the video of Sherlynn speaking about 3 tips to help shape impactful and effective Digital Education through Smart Communication.
+Watch the video of Sherlynn with 3 tips to help shape impactful and effective Digital Education through Smart Communication.